Tronald/CoordinateSharp/README.md

 # Introduction

 ### 1.1.2.6 Change Notes
-* -Added ability to move coordinate based on distance and bearing.
+* -Added ability to move coordinate based on distance and bearing / target and distance.
 * -Added various properties to distance class.
 * -Added option to calculate distance based on Haversine (Sphere) or Vincenty (Ellipsoid).
+* -Expanded Eclipse tables to 1601-2600.
+* -Eclipse calculations now account for turn of century Leap Year skips.
 * -Fixed bug with Degree Decimal Minute formatted strings sometimes returning 60 minutes instead of rounding up to the next degree.

 ### 1.1.2.5 Change Notes